Ajooni Biotech Limited announce contract agreement with National Dairy Development Board - www.lokmattimes.com

 Ajooni Biotech Limited announce contract agreement with National Dairy Development Board

-PNN New Delhi [India], April 15: Ajooni Biotech Limited is pleased to announce a strategic partnership with the esteemed ...
+New Delhi (India), April 15: Ajooni Biotech Limited is pleased to announce a strategic partnership with the esteemed National ...

 Highlights:-